publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch2/schXVI/m__us_usc_t12_s215a–2.md

     (e) __Approval under the Bank Holding Company Act__

         This section does not affect in any way the applicability of the Bank Holding Company Act of 1956 \[[12 U.S.C.
-1841][/us/usc/t12/s1841] et seq.\] to a transaction described in subsection (a) of this section.
+1841][/us/usc/t12/s1841] et seq.\] to a transaction described in subsection (a).

 ([Nov.
 7, 1918, ch.
 209, § 5][/us/act/1918-11-07/ch209/s5], as added [Pub.
 L. 106–569, title XII, § 1204(2)][/us/pl/106/569/s1204/2], Dec.
 27, 2000, [114 Stat.
 3033][/us/stat/114/3033].)